Showing posts with label poem. Show all posts

 Hi,

-I dont know why I should not have written this post long time back (1 year ago) , anyways, I wanted to share on my blog about something, which is more like an honor for me.
-It was the time when one of my English poems (Words of Pearl) whose theme was based on Persian culture was read in a literature gathering in Edmonton, Canada at University of Edmonton, by one of my friends Mahdi, who is a member of the literature gathering.
+I don't know why I should not have written this post long time back (1 year ago), anyways, I wanted to share on my blog about something, which is more like an honor for me.
+It was the time when one of my English poems (Words of Pearl) whose theme was based on Persian culture was read in a literature gathering in Edmonton, Canada at University of Edmonton, by Mahdi, a member of the literature gathering.
 He printed out copies of my poem (with my picture :)) and read it out.
 I mention that it was more an honor because in that gathering, students generally read out poetries of great poets like Farough and Hafez!

 (Picture sent by Mahdi!
 Thanks again!)